RealityCards/RealityCards-Contracts/README.md

 This does increase the complexity of adding bids to the orderbook because we need to maintain the 10% spacing throughout.
 Otherwise it would be possible to outbid the current owner by 10% on a spare account, then place an underbid just above the previous owner, then remove the bid on the spare account (having only spent the minimum rental).
 To prevent this when a user attempts to place a bid that is less than 10% above an existing bid their bid price will be reduced to match the existing bid and placed behind it in the orderbook.

-The above, and various other considerations, are detailed here [here](https://docs.google.com/document/d/19AeyrOzVYFTmW2_aWF-c07CrURb1-zb5O6ny9Y7wGKM/edit).
+The above, and various other considerations, are detailed [here](https://docs.google.com/document/d/19AeyrOzVYFTmW2_aWF-c07CrURb1-zb5O6ny9Y7wGKM/edit).

 ## Quick reference